Largest eigenvalue statistics of wavefront shaping in complex scattering media: The role of long-range mesoscopic correlations in enhancement-factor fluctuations

 For each slab thickness, we systematically obtained the mean largest eigenvalue $\langle \lambda_{\max} \rangle$—averaged over different focusing target positions—and its standard deviation $\Delta \lambda_{\max}$ for sub-transmission matrices of various sizes $M_2 \times M_1$ (see Supplemental Material, Sec.~II).

 In Fig.~\ref{figure5}, we show the numerical, analytical, and experimental results for both the mean and the standard deviation of the largest eigenvalue.
-As seen in Figs.~\ref{figure5}(a,b), the numerical mean largest eigenvalue $\langle \lambda_{\rm max} \rangle$ (i.e., the enhancement factor $\eta$) scales with the number of input channels $M_1$ and the number of output channels $M_2$ in excellent agreement with our LW-random-matrix-based analytical theory and with the experiments, for all slab thicknesses.
+As seen in Figs.~\ref{figure5}(a,b), the numerical mean largest eigenvalue $\langle \lambda_{\rm max} \rangle$ (i.e., the enhancement factor $\eta$) scales with the number of input channels $M_1$ and the number of output channels $M_2$ in excellent agreement with the LW-random-matrix-based analytical results and with the experimental results, for all slab thicknesses.
 This behavior is expected because long-range correlations do not affect the enhancement factor~\cite{2008_Vellekoop_PRL, 2017_Wade_Nat._Phys.}: consequently, increasing the slab thickness does not change the mean enhancement.

 The situation is different for the fluctuations.
 In Figs.~\ref{figure5}(c,d), we observe a clear increase in the standard deviation $\Delta \lambda_{\rm max}$ of the largest eigenvalues as the slab becomes thicker in the simulations, which is a clear signature of long-range mesoscopic correlations governing these fluctuations.
 Moreover, our simulation results show that the observed fluctuations can be several times larger than the correlation-free LW prediction, thus indicating that long-range mesoscopic correlations can give rise to \emph{giant fluctuations} of the enhancement factor, far beyond the finite-size random-matrix baseline.